Vietnam projects provide opportunity for Indiana corn and soybean farmers - Indiana Corn and Soy

 As Porkstars seeks to elevate U.S. pork in Vietnamese cuisine, the event has continued to grow and evolve.
 The chefs and influencers who participated in this year’s showcase include: Chef Le Xuan Tam and Vu Gia Bao, representing the northern team; Chef Dinh Son Truc and Phan Ngan Ha on the central team; and Chef Cam Thien Lon and Ong Chu Nguoi Bong on the southern team.
 Proceeds from the showcase will support children in Vietnam through the Nuoi Em project.

-Young Vietnamese chefs incorporate U.S. chicken into dishes
+Vietnamese chefs try U.S. chicken

 ISA and ICMC also support projects in Vietnam through the USA Poultry and Egg Export Council (USAPEEC), an organization that promotes exports of U.S. poultry and eggs around the world.